scalacenter/course-management-tools/README.md

 	- Easy retrieval of current and older version of a course
 	- Allow for '*normal*' handling of pull requests

 - Ability to linearize and de-linearize (using the `linearize` and `delinearize` commands respectively) a version of a course exercise master.
-A de-linearized course master can be changed using `git` interactive rebasing
+A linearized course master can be changed using `git` interactive rebasing

 - The ability to run *all* tests for *all* exercises in a course